ptanguy/pro.ptanguy.fr/site/index.md

 Hello, welcome on my professional website !

-I am working at Telecom Bretagne Brest in the computer science department and the IHSEV team of the lab-STICC (CNRS UMR 6285).
-I work on the PREventive Care Infrastructure based On Ubiquitous Sensing [PRECIOUS]("http://www.thepreciousproject.eu/") project funded by the European Union and part of eHealth and Ageing initiative.
+I am associate professor at INSA de Rennes in the SRC (System and Communicating Networks) department.
+I am working with the SYSCOM team of the IETR laboratory.
+I have a PhD in Electronics and digital communication.

-Currently, my research activities are dedicated to ambient assisted living systems and networks.
-I have a PhD in Electronics and digital communication and an expertise in digital communication for powerline communication.
+Currently, my ressearch activities are dedicated to IoT systems and networks.
+In this context, I am starting new research activities with a focus on the Cyber Security issues and associated counter-measure.